google/opencasebook/trademarks.md

 Trademarks serve a different purpose from copyrights and patents and can be licensed differently.
-Unlike copyright and patent laws, which were designed to incentivize creative works and useful inventions, trademark law's purpose is to protect consumers by guaranteeing the source of a product or service.[^LanhamAct] An open source author may choose to openly license her project's copyrights and patents while still enforcing her trademarks.
+Unlike copyright and patent laws, which were designed to incentivize creative works and useful inventions, trademark law's purpose is to protect consumers by guaranteeing the source of a product or service.[^LanhamAct] Copyrights and patent rights are property rights, whereas trademarks are fundamentally concerned with consumer protection.
+As such, an open source author may choose to openly license her project's copyrights and patents while still enforcing her trademarks.
 Trademark enforcement is not inconsistent with open source principles: it restricts how a brand identifier